rifandani/catching-up-to-llm-slide/slides.md

 It would reply with "positive" (i.e., text contained risk signals) or "negative".

 <!--
+Before we learn how it works, we first need to know where we're going.
+What are LLMs actually used for these days?
+What utility do they have?
+What can we build with them?

 Classification systems have been around in machine learning for a long time.
 They usually require significant amounts of data to train.
 LLMs make this process easier by only requiring a simple prompt to change their behavior to a classifier.
 Very useful.

-We will see the implementation of both of these in more detail later.
 -->

 ---